r-o-bo/py_treasury/README.md

+###  ✨ Welcome to py_treasury ✨

-👾 Just a catalog containing essential milestone projects curated for skill development. 👾
+👾 This is a catalog containing my milestone projects from my coursework. 👾

+FIN.